irvine1231/dotfiles/README.md

 ## How to Use?

-If you are **NOT** Ernest Chiang, please fork it before doing anything, then modify it, then use it.
+If you are **NOT** Irvine Chang, please fork it before doing anything, then modify it, then use it.

-If you are Ernest Chiang, please follow it step by step.
+If you are Irvine Chang, please follow it step by step.

 ----